* Tesla gains on Ark’s $3,000 price target by 2025

 Growth stocks rose 1.82% while value shares were flat.

 A sharp run-up in Treasury yields since mid-February has weighed on high-flying technology stocks that benefit from low yields and led to a rotation into underpriced value stocks from growth stocks that have fueled the past year’s rally.

 An easing off of 14-month highs in the 10-year U.S. Treasury note’s yield after it hit 1.754% last week has allowed tech shares to bounce back, said Tom Hayes, chairman of hedge fund Great Hill Capital LLC in New York.

 “It’s going to look like tech and growth is back but I think it will be much more moderate than people think,” Hayes said.
 “There’s a plethora of growth, growth across many sectors, and we’ve seen managers bidding those (shares) up in cyclicals and value.
 I think that persists over the next 18 months,” he said.

-The tech-heavy Nasdaq outpaced the S&P 500 and the Dow, both of which posted all-time highs last week on bets that stimulus and vaccine rollouts will likely lead to the strongest U.S. economic growth since 1983.
+The tech-heavy Nasdaq outpaced the S&P 500 and the Dow, which posted all-time highs last week on bets that stimulus and vaccine rollouts would lead to a strong rebound in the U.S. economy.

 “The technology stocks are pretty beaten down and it’s not shocking to see those rebounding a little bit from their lows,” said Jake Wujastyk, chief market analyst and founding member of TrendSpider.